We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Red raspberry leaf tea hasn’t been linked to easing common perimenopause symptoms.
-However, it’s an effective way to lessen heavy menstrual flows, especially those that come at the onset of perimenopause.
+Red raspberry leaf tea hasn’t been linked to easing common perimenopausal symptoms.
+However, it’s an effective way to lessen heavy menstrual flows, especially those that often come at the onset of perimenopause.

 5. Red clover

-Red clover contains phytoestrogens, a plant-based form of estrogen, which helps to improve the hormonal imbalances caused by menopause.
+Red clover contains phytoestrogens, a plant-based form of estrogen, which helps improve the hormonal imbalances caused by menopause.
 This tea is a delicious way to add red clover to your daily routine.

 6. Dong quai

-Avoid this tea if you are expecting to have surgery.
+Avoid this tea if you’re expecting to have surgery.
 It’s been found to interfere with blood clotting.
-Those with fair skin might become more sun sensitive after drinking this tea regularly.
+Those with fair skin might become more sun-sensitive after drinking this tea regularly.

 A study found that the combination of dong quai and chamomile could reduce hot flashes by up to

 9. Green tea

-Green tea is also full of antioxidants, some caffeine, and EGCG.
-EGCG boosts metabolism, helping to fight the weight gain many menopausal women experience.
-There is little risk in drinking green tea.
+Green tea is also full of antioxidants, some caffeine, and epigallocatechin gallate (EGCG).
+EGCG boosts metabolism, helping fight the weight gain many menopausal people experience.
+Additionally,

 10. Ginkgo biloba